tjburch/tjburch.github.io/_other/2020readinglist.md

 - _The Elephant in the Brain: Hidden Motives in Everyday Life_ - Kevin Simler , Robin Hanson
 - _White Fragility: Why It's So Hard for White People to Talk About Racism_ - Robin DiAngelo
 - _The Signal and the Noise: Why So Many Predictions Fail -- but Some Don't_ - Nate Silver
+- _Range: Why Generalists Triumph in a Specialized World_ - David Epstein

 ## The Great Courses Lectures Completed: